noiseunion/is_business_day/README.md

  => false
 ```

 Valid business days are currently Monday thru Friday.
-A few major holidays are also currently recognized as not being valid business days.
+In addition, the following major holidays are also recognized as not being valid business days:

 - New Year's Day
 - Memorial Day